 What To Do?

 There is no substitute for being careful.
-You may wish to start with our plan Amendments Checklist for a brief synopsis of those pitfalls that are discussed in this article.
 It is best to consider not only the procedural aspects of a proper amendment, but the impact the amendment will have on the plan's qualified status if it is a retirement plan, and on the likelihood of disputes with participants in welfare benefit plans over what benefits are to be paid, before adoption of the amendment.
 In no event, however, should amendments be implemented without considering all of the hurdles and issues raised in this article.